 Executive Summary

-The Connecticut Energy Efficiency Board (EEB) requested that the evaluation team of NMR Group, Inc. and DNV GL perform a comprehensive central air conditioning (CAC) impact and process evaluation.
+The Connecticut Energy Efficiency Board (EEB) requested that the evaluation team of NMR Group, Inc. and DNV GL perform a comprehensive central air conditioning (CAC) impact evaluation as well as market research to identify methods to better induce early replacement of CAC units among program participants.
 This report describes the objectives of the study, the methods and analysis procedures used, and the study findings.

 Findings

-The section below presents the impact and process results.
+The section below presents the impact and market research results.
 The team begins each section with an overview of the objectives, the methods employed and findings.

 Impact Evaluation

 The primary goal of the impact evaluation was to determine the program electric energy and summer on peak and seasonal peak demand savings.
 In addition, the EEB and Connecticut Light and Power (CL&P) and The United Illuminating Company (UI, collectively the Companies) were also interested in the provision of information on the performance and conditions observed around the installed CAC units, including load shapes, a characterization of CAC units as installed (including size, airflow and rated efficiency) and a determination of whether new replacement units are properly sized for the homes in which they were installed.
-The CAC units of interest are those installed using rebates provided by the Connecticut Energy Efficiency Fund through the Home Energy Solutions (HES) program or independently of the program.
+The CAC units of interest are those installed using rebates provided by the Connecticut Energy Efficiency Fund, both those that went through the Home Energy Solutions (HES) program and those that did not.

 To achieve these research goals, the evaluation team performed sampling and selection of 92 on-sites visits, including long term post-installation monitoring during the cooling seasons of 2012 and 2013.
 The visits included data collection on the areas served to support Manual J calculations, when appropriate, as well as true flow diagnostic testing.
 Regression modeling was applied to the field collected data to project measure savings, determine peak period impacts, and develop measure load shapes.
+The final estimates of savings are derived from the on-site data, including the observed EER, SEER, capacity (tons) and metering.

 The energy and peak demand impact portion of this study was designed to provide program savings estimates through the use of an M&V data driven per unit savings estimate.
 It was also designed to help the Companies and EEB improve on forward looking calculations through recommendations to the Program Savings Document.
 The bullets below capture our conclusions and recommendations in this regard.
-The overall statewide Annual Savings factor (ASF)which is an input to the calculation of savings in the PSD, is 368.41 kWh/Ton, with an accompanying precision of ±11% at the 90% confidence interval.
+The overall statewide Annual Savings factor (ASF), which is an input to the calculation of savings in the PSD, is 362.0 kWh/Ton, with an accompanying precision of ±11% at the 90% confidence interval.
 This value is based upon the calculation of energy savings based upon EER and is statistically the same as the current Program Savings Document Assumption of 357.6 kWh/Ton.
 The calculated ASF using SEER results is 362.0 kWh/Ton and is also statistically the same as the PSD assumption.

-The seasonal and On Peak Demand Savings Factor (DSF) is 0.45 and 0.24, respectively, each with precisions of better than ±7% at the 80% confidence interval.
+The seasonal and On Peak Demand Savings Factor (DSF), also a PSD formula input, is 0.45 kW/Ton and 0.24 kW/Ton, respectively, each with precisions of better than ±7% at the 80% confidence interval.
+The study’s seasonal DSF estimate of 0.45 is statistically lower than the current PSD assumption of 0.591 (the PSD does not contain an on peak DSF).